selgik/selgik.github.io/_posts/2022-02-04-project-note.md

 b.
 Hide the sheet
 .
 To avoid confusion and breaking the format, all sheets will be protected except where user is feeding data in the form.
 .
-Additinoally, this sheet_3 will be hidden as users do not need to see background data (table, pivot, reference list etc.)
+Additinoally, sheet_3 will be hidden as users do not need to see background data (table, pivot, reference list etc.)

 ### (4) Step 4 - data visualization
-a.
 Decide optimal chart type
 .
 2(1)c: donut chart.
 .
 2(1)d: bar or line chart.
 .
 2(1)e: donut chart combining with horizontal bar chart showing top ranks in remaining hour section.